dplewis/node-XMLHttpRequest2/README.md

 	var XMLHttpRequest = require("xmlhttprequest2").XMLHttpRequest;
 	var xhr = new XMLHttpRequest();

-Note: use the lowercase string "xmlhttprequest" in your require().
+Note: use the lowercase string "xmlhttprequest2" in your require().
 On case-sensitive systems (eg Linux) using uppercase letters won't work.

 ## License ##